patrick-zippenfenig/environmental-data-management-notes/README.md

 ### API Nodes

-The API nodes synchronize data from the S3 storage.
-They check every couple of minutes for modifications and download modified files via HTTP.
-The Open-Meteo API embeds a synchronization utility to selectively download only the desired weather variables.
+The API nodes synchronize data from the S3 storage by checking for updates every few minutes and downloading any modified files via HTTP.
+The Open-Meteo API includes a synchronization utility that selectively downloads only the required weather variables.

-E.g. the following command will download all required files files that contain temperature on 2 metre above ground for the past 90 days and 10 days forecast.
-Additionally it will check every 5 minutes if files got modified (new run is available) and download the updated data.
+For example, the following command will download all necessary files containing 2 metre temperature data for the past 90 days, along with a 10-day forecast.
+It will also check every 5 minutes for any new data (such as a new model run) and download the updated files:

 ```bash
 openmeteo-api sync ecmwf_ifs025 temperature_2m --past-days 90 --repeat-interval 5
 ```

-Per default, data will be downloaded from the public open-meteo S3 repository.
-With the parameter `--server https://my-s3-server.domain.tld/` data can be downloaded from a different server.
+By default, data is downloaded from the public Open-Meteo S3 repository.
+However, with the parameter `--server https://my-s3-server.domain.tld/`, data can be retrieved from an alternative server.

-Open-Meteo uses multiple dedicated servers with a load-balancer to serve data.
-Each API node typically has 2 TB storage to keep the recent 90 days of all weather forecast models on disk.
-The actual API nodes do not need reliable hardware.
-If a single API node fails, is does not effect API availability due to load-balancing.
+To serve data efficiently, Open-Meteo uses multiple dedicated servers behind a load balancer.
+Each API node typically has 2 TB of fast storage, enough to keep the most recent 90 days of all weather forecast models on disk.
+Nodes serving historical weather data, use servers with ~100TB regular disk storage.
+These API nodes do not require highly reliable hardware, as the load balancer ensures that the API remains available even if a single node fails.

-### Disk space requirements
+### Disk Space Requirements

-Below are approximately sizes how much storage an individual weather model requires with 90 days past data and forecast.
-Some models include pressure level variables which increase size significantly.
+Below are approximate storage requirements for individual weather models, including 90 days of historical data and forecasts.
+Note that models with pressure level variables require significantly more space.

 | Size | Model                              |
 | ---- | ---------------------------------- |